ubccr/xdmod/docs/howto-api-image-export.md

 You can use the XDMoD API to image export your saved metric explorer charts.
 A local XDMoD account is **required** to authenticate through the API.

-The following python script can be used to export your saved metric explorer charts.
-The `dotenv` library is recommend when authenticating through XDMoD API.
+The following Python script will export your saved metric explorer charts.
+The `dotenv` library is recommended when authenticating through XDMoD API.
 You can install the `dotenv` library using:

 `$ pip install python-dotenv`